mininimal/gmgmgm/src/work/godaddy-wds/index.md

 ---
-title: Bringing eCommerce to small businesses and VIPs
+title: Bringing eCommerce to small businesses
 workYear: 2021
 company: GoDaddy
 description: "During the worldwide COVID-19 pandemic, I joined GoDaddy's Website Design Services in my first corporate role.
 Due to lockdown orders, thousands of small businesses had to suddenly pivot to ecommerce with no experience in the internet space.
 These entrepreneurs relied on WDS (and me!) to create their new digital storefronts."